IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 5

-[x] create helper functions for turning given a Direction [ ] get rid of else cases in executeSingleCommand
+[x] create helper functions for turning given a Direction [x] get rid of else cases in executeSingleCommand
-[ ] think what is better: move away from Position class or move behaviour there?
+[x] think what is better: move away from Position class or move behaviour there?
+[ ] move updating position x and y to the Position class [ ] move updating the direction to the Position class

 ## 🍅 Pomodoro 6